OpenMoonRay/openmoonray-docs/docs/moonray/display-filters/HalftoneDisplayFilter.md

         default: 5

-        <p class=jekyll-theme-minimal scene-class-attr-comment">The size in pixels of the halftone dots</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">The size in pixels of the halftone dots</p>

   </p>